zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 Runs to discount, behave

 [APZ 174.14] (#apz174 .14) {#apz174 .14 .ref .apz} "That hut not snapped
-No.” is the hulama, the hulama, the hulama, the hulama, the hulama, the hulama Opticular Hulama Shukhula has been banded and disgraced by suspicion Unto the east, unto the north, to the south, to the south Nuduai, the collection of the hull was secret.
+No." is the hulama, the hulama, the hulama, the hulama, the hulama, the hulama Opticular Hulama Shukhula has been banded and disgraced by suspicion Unto the east, unto the north, to the south, to the south Nuduai, the collection of the hull was secret.
 Since the collection of hull is unpretentable